RuuviTag Open Source BLE Sensor¶

 movement_counter (Optional): The information for the movement count sensor

-measurement_sequence_number (Optional): The information for the measurment sequence number sensor
+measurement_sequence_number (Optional): The information for the measurement sequence number sensor

 Setting Up Devices¶